A Framework for Holistic KLD-based Waveform Design for Multi-User-Multi-Target ISAC Systems: Conclusion

 \section{Conclusion}

 This paper has proposed and validated a novel KLD-based framework for optimising ISAC systems.
-The three considered optimisation techniques, namely, K-ROP, K-COP, and K-IOP for ISAC approach, each demonstrated significant improvements over the non-optimised scenario.
-K-ROP yielded substantial enhancements in both target detection and communication performance while maintaining efficient computational requirements, as evidenced by the numerical results.
-K-COP, while primarily benefiting the communication subsystem, also showed modest improvements in radar performance, particularly at lower \(P_\mathrm{R}/N_o\) levels.
-Both techniques exhibited robust performance across varying SNR values.
-In addition, the K-IOP effectively unifies these advantages, consistently outperforming the two separate approaches in terms of detection probability, BER, and estimation accuracy.
-By jointly designing radar and communication waveforms, the K-IOP approach leverages the synergy between sensing and data transmission, thereby achieving higher overall KLD and a more balanced performance for future ISAC networks.
-Moreover, the numerical results revealed that exploiting the communication signal as part of the radar subsystem significantly boosts ISAC system capabilities, underscoring the importance of holistic design in shared-antenna deployments.
-These findings provide valuable insights for designing and optimising ISAC systems, offering a promising pathway to balance sensing and communication requirements in next-generation wireless networks.
-The proposed framework offers the flexibility to adapt system resources for diverse operating regimes, paving the way for more efficient and versatile wireless communications and sensing technologies.
+The three considered optimisation techniques, namely, K-ROP, K-COP, and K-IOP, each demonstrated significant improvements over both the non-optimised scenario and optimisation benchmarks (D-ROP and B-COP).
+K-ROP and D-ROP yielded substantial enhancements in target detection and communication performance while K-ROP maintained superior computational efficiency compared to D-ROP, validating the analytical tractability advantages of KLD over traditional Q-function-based BER formulations.
+K-COP showed notable improvements in the communication subsystem with modest radar gains, particularly at lower \(P_\mathrm{R}/N_o\) levels, and demonstrated more efficient optimisation than B-COP due to KLD's tractable gradient expressions.
+The K-IOP approach effectively unified these advantages, consistently outperforming all separate approaches and benchmarks in detection probability, BER, and estimation accuracy.
+By jointly designing radar and communication waveforms, K-IOP leverages the synergy between sensing and data transmission to achieve higher overall KLD and more balanced performance.
+The numerical results revealed that exploiting communication signals within the radar subsystem significantly boosts ISAC capabilities, underscoring the importance of holistic design in shared-antenna deployments.
+These findings provide valuable insights for next-generation ISAC systems, offering a promising framework that adapts system resources for diverse operating regimes while paving the way for more efficient and versatile wireless communications and sensing technologies.
+Future work will explore the synergistic interplay between KLD and machine learning in ISAC, extend the framework to emerging architectures including cell-free MIMO and full-duplex systems, and develop practical interference exploitation strategies.